 Created and produced through a collaboration between PCEC and the Shelter Cove Arts & Recreation Foundation (SCARF), this printed Guide helps visitors and residents alike to identify and view wild animals living in Shelter Cove and the King Range National Conservation Area (Southern Humboldt County, California, USA).
 Available free, at the Shelter Cove Visitor's Center.

-The Creature-Feature Challenge is to explore the Shelter Cove nature trails or beyond, and to identify one or more animal species featured in the Wild Animals Guide or the Shelter Cove Nature Website, or identify evidence that the animal was there!
+The Feature My Creature Challenge is to explore the Shelter Cove nature trails or beyond, and to identify one or more animal species featured in the Wild Animals Guide or the Shelter Cove Nature Website, or identify evidence that the animal was there!
 Then, submit a Creature-Feature Portfolio, including a picture and short description of your findings and interesting facts about the animal you identified (the website will help you in this).
 Awards will be given for submitted Portfolios, with special recognition for rare or hard-to-find animals!
 We will also publish your Portfolio on the Website, providing evidence that you made a scientific contribution.
 Coming Soon!!

 Terrestrial Vertebrate Species Web-Database for the Shelter Cove Area in King Range National Conservation Area, Humboldt County, CA.